 - Taking a structured approach to measuring treatment response is recommended, including:

 - Informal and formal observation and rating of improvements.

 - Regular contact and check-ups during the titration period.

 - “Start low and go slow”; increase the dose until desired treatment goals have been reached, or side effects preclude dose increases, or the maximum recommended dosage has been reached.

-- Long-term follow-up of individuals with ADHD should involve:
+- Long-term follow-up of individuals with ADHD are recommended to involve:

-- Proactive integrated care with active involvement from patients.
+- Proactive integrated care with active involvement from the individual.